Optimal Formats for Weight Quantisation: Related Work

-\minisubpara{Outliers, Rotations \& Compression} In addition to choosing the appropriate numerical format, many techniques also handle outlier values separately, by storing them in higher precision.
+\minisubpara{Outliers, Rotations \& Compression} Many techniques choose to handle outlier values separately, by storing them in higher precision.
 In \texttt{LLM.int8()} \citep{llm.int8}, the authors identify outlier feature dimensions which they keep in higher precision, while storing the rest of the values in \texttt{int8}.
-Similarly, in SpQR \citep{spqr24} and SqueezeLLM, outlier weight values are separately stored in higher precision.
+Similarly, in SpQR \citep{spqr24} and SqueezeLLM, outlier parameter values are separately stored in higher precision.
 Alternatively, random or trained rotations can be used to suppress outliers and aid quantisation \citep{quip24, quarot24, spinquant24}.
 Lossless compression has also been incorporated in Deep Compression and DFloat11 \citep{deepcompression16,dfloat25}, which use Huffman codes to improve compression after quantisation.

+\minisubpara{Vector Quantisation (VQ)} Instead of quantising each parameter independently, VQ \citep{vq80} considers a block of parameters together.
+This can bring the benefits of a variable-length scalar code with a fixed-length vector code.
+VQ can also reduce bit-alignment overhead versus scalar codes and exploit correlations, but require careful design to constrain the size of the codebook.
+VQ has been successfully applied to parameter quantisation \citep{aqlm24,quip24,qtip24}.

+\minisubpara{Sensitivity-aware formats} SqueezeLLM \citep{squeezelm24} uses Fisher information ``FI'' with weighted Lloyd-Max to select quantisation centroids.
+CherryQ \citep{cherryq24} use FI to select a sparse set of parameters to retain in high-precision.
+Radio \citep{radio25} uses FI to select a bit-width per tensor or block of parameters, differing from our proposal by using an iterative scheme that does not assume locally constant FI. \citet{towardslimit17} combine many of the ideas discussed here, using Hessian-weighted entropy-constrained scalar quantisation (ECSQ) to optimise codebooks before compressing with Huffman codes.
+Alternatively, techniques such as EvoPress \citep{evopress25} perform an explicit search over bit widths across different tensors.

-\minipara{Quantisation techniques} Broadly speaking, quantisation methods fall into two categories: quantisation-aware training (QAT) and post-training quantisation (PTQ).
-In QAT, the model is trained using backpropagation (often combined with a straight-through estimator \citep{ste19}) to optimise the quantised weights for minimal model degradation \citep{llm-qat24}.
-On the other hand, PTQ techniques optimise the weights without additional training \citep{gptq22}.
-Quantisation techniques are generally applicable to any chosen format, and thus can be used in conjunction with the approach presented in our work to further improve the accuracy of the model.
+\minipara{Quantisation techniques} These can be divided into two categories: quantisation-aware training (QAT) and post-training quantisation (PTQ).
+In QAT, the model is trained using backpropagation to optimise the quantised parameters for minimal end-to-end degradation \citep{ste19,llm-qat24}.
+Alternatively, PTQ techniques optimise the parameters without additional end-to-end training \citep{gptq22}.
+Such techniques are generally applicable to any chosen format, so can be used in with the approach presented in our work to further improve the accuracy of the model.